rriquelme/rriquelme/README.md

 ### Electronic Engineer
-- Looking for a job opportunity in Australia.
+- Looking for a job opportunity in Australia, meanwhile on Vacation!

 #### Interests:
 - Machine Learning